List of May Bukas Pa characters

+During the three-year hiatus between airing versions, two special episodes and one film related to the show content and theme-wise were released.

-The story revolves around Santino (Zaijian Jaranilla), a wide-eyed young boy orphaned as a baby and was adopted and raised well by Franciscans, whose life was completely different from other kids his age.
+It revolves around Santino (Zaijian Jaranilla), a wide-eyed young boy orphaned as a baby and was adopted and raised well by Franciscans, whose life was completely different from other kids his age.
 He might have experienced playing with other children in the fictional town of Barangay Pag-asa, but what made him stand out was his ability to see and converse with Jesus Christ in the flesh, who he fondly called “Bro”, to heal sick people – a power bestowed to him by his Almighty Friend, and to help others with their problems.

-The entire series is on YouTube and iWantTFC, while the series' recap is also on YouTube.
+The entire series is on YouTube and iWant, while the series' recap is also on YouTube.